codeship/ci-guide/part3.md

 Now we've built an app, added a test, pushed an image and deployed our code.
 What next?

 We want to walk through a couple of the powerful, flexible things you can achieve with Codeship, Jet and Docker - and we're going to start with *volumes*.
+[Let's learn about volumes.](part4)